 Full immersion.
 Within the program itself students will have many opportunities to practice and expand their Italian.
 In Milan and Siena both, we will be joined by Italian university students auditing our course, who will be incredibly welcoming and excited to meet Harvard students.
 While they will be glad to be able to practice their English, they will also be thrilled to speak Italian with those of our students who really want more practice.

-Prof. Erspamer, Amelia, and Corrado will regularly host social gatherings in Italian (over an espresso, a pizza, a gelato, an aperitivo) for students taking Italian class; the idea of this is to encourage conversation in Italian by surrounding ourselves with native speakers in informal settings.
+Prof. Erspamer, Amelia, Christopher, and Corrado will regularly host social gatherings in Italian (over an espresso, a pizza, a gelato, an aperitivo) for students taking Italian class; the idea of this is to encourage conversation in Italian by surrounding ourselves with native speakers in informal settings.
 Some students who arrive with no Italian will find that they are able attain a great ease in speaking by summer’s end.
 Italians associated with the program have been invariably impressed with summer-students’ progress.

 Finally, the best place to fully immerse will be Siena, where students will be paired with contrade to get ready for the Palio of Siena.
 The contradaioli (contrada members) are always excited about welcoming students from our program to take part in and learn about their traditions.
 Some speak English well, while others speak none at all.
 It is here that students really begin independently to build friendships with local people who are enthusiastic to share their culture.
 Knowing some Italian will be vital to fostering this connection, and it will make it possible to meet many more people than one otherwise would.
 Students who seek out these experiences can spend most of their last few weeks in Siena surrounded by chatty Italians: you will be amazed at how much this does for your language capabilities.